-Cleveland, OH (May 6, 2026) – A crash involving three vehicles, including a school bus, was reported Wednesday morning on Cleveland’s west side at the intersection of Lorain Ave and W 98th St.
+Cleveland, OH (May 6, 2026) – A crash involving three vehicles, including a school bus, was reported on Wednesday morning on Cleveland’s west side at the intersection of Lorain Avenue and W 98th Street.

-Emergency units responded to the scene and closed Lorain Ave between W 98th St and W 99th St while crews assisted those involved and investigated the collision.
-Officials confirmed that the school bus, operated for Cleveland Benedictine, was not carrying children at the time of the crash.
+Emergency units responded to the scene and closed Lorain Avenue between W 98th Street and W 99th Street while crews assisted those involved and investigated the collision.
+Officials confirmed that the school bus, operated by Cleveland Benedictine, was not carrying children at the time of the crash.

 Several people were reportedly transported from the scene.
 However, the exact number of injured individuals and the severity of those injuries have not been released.